oblac/jodd-site/doc/madvoc/4+results.md

 ~~~~~

 Redirection URL may contain all necessary parameters within it.
 Speaking
-of which, *Jodd* provides nice utility for building url\'s and encoding
+of which, *Jodd* provides nice utility for building url's and encoding
 parameters: `UrlEncoder`.

 Moreover, it is possible to inject action properties into the resulting